vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 [codepen example](http://codepen.io/vis-kid/pen/PPWLQK)

-The color you’ll see will be a bit different—I already tweaked that abit—but it will show you the number of columns you have set via **$grid-columns** within your outer containers.
+The color you’ll see will be a bit different—I already tweaked that a bit—but it will show you the number of columns you have set via **$grid-columns** within your outer containers.
 In this case I kept the default which is 12 columns.

-A 12 column grid offers you a lot of flexiblity to combine sections of various length neatly into it.
+In general, a 12 column grid offers you a lot of flexiblity to combine sections of various length neatly into it.
 It’s a solid choice for beginners as well as for advanced designers.

 + ### visual-grid-index

 If you already have some content which spans the full width of the outer container(s) on the page you might be surprised to see no effect.
 In case that happens, remember that the **$visual-grid-index** is set to **back** by default.
+Maybe not the best default ever, but no biggie either.

 Sass:
 ``` sass